-Output C2 Joint integrated management programme negotiated and designed
+Output C2 Joint management plan

-41. As soon as the management options have been evaluated, a joint integrated management programme (JIMP) for the basin will be drafted and negotiated.
-Compared with the originally "integrated management plan" proposed by OKACOM, this will be a considerably enhanced programme for integrated management.
-It will have direct links with ongoing water sector management activities carried out by the World Bank and UNDP in Angola and Namibia.
-It will therefore substitute the baseline activity and extend the scope and vision of the originally proposed integrated management plan by taking into account a much deeper economic analysis of the transboundary benefits linked to the ORB.
-It will be achieved through the inclusion of stakeholder consultation, the integration of hydrological process, natural resource management and socio-economic activities.
+41. As soon as the management options have been evaluated, the countries will begin work on a joint management plan for the basin.
+It will have direct links with ongoing water and environmental management activities including those carried out by the World Bank and UNDP in the riparian countries.
+It will begin to take into account a much deeper economic analysis of the transboundary benefits linked to the ORB.